 Sweetwater Authority is committed to providing the safe, reliable water our customers depend on now more than ever.
 During these difficult and uncertain times, we will continue to do our part to protect the health of the public we proudly serve.
 Check back here often for important updates about your water service.

-As of Monday, June 8, our lobby is now open.
-Lobby hours are from 8 am - 5 pm, Monday - Friday.
+Sweetwater Authority’s lobby is open to the public.
+Lobby hours are 8 am–5 pm, Monday – Friday.

 We’re committed to maintaining the highest level of transparency during the coronavirus (COVID-19) crisis.

-Pursuant to Governor Newsom’s Executive Orders N-29-20 and 33-20, meetings of the Board of Directors will be held by teleconference.
+Pursuant to Assembly Bill 361, the Governing Board has made findings to continue holding Board and Committee meetings by teleconference.
 The public may listen to meeting proceedings and provide public comment and comments on agenda items using alternative methods.

 Click here for instructions on how to listen to meetings and provide comments.